dotzenith/tilde/docs/src/service-configuration/wireguard.md

 # ❖ Wireguard

 Tilde uses [wg-easy](https://github.com/wg-easy/wg-easy) to make [Wireguard](https://www.wireguard.com/) VPN access easy.
-The password for the UI will be the one set in the [run script](https://github.com/dotzenith/tilde/blob/main/run.sh).
+Opening the web-ui for wg-easy for the first time will guide you through the set up process.
-You can add profiles for all of your devices, and access your services from anywhere.
+Once completed, you can add profiles for all of your devices, and access your services from anywhere.

 Do note that IP collisions can happen when using Wireguard.
 This is when your current network's private address space is the same as your home network.